leolanese/Practical_Functional_Programming/README.md

 "Practical Functional Programming" is the the third part of the Functional Programming introduction, and a more even more hands-on approach.

 # Previous Workshops:
-For the first talk about Functional Programming please have a look at:
+For the first talk about Functional Programming please have a look at previous workshops:

-## Previous ES6 Workshops:
+## ES6 Workshops:
 <a href="https://github.com/leolanese/ES6_workshop" target="_blank">ES6_workshop</a><br>

-## Previous FP Workshops:
+## FP Workshops:
 [Functional (Programming) mindset](https://tech.io/playgrounds/24002/functional-programming-mindset/introduction)<br/>
 <a href="https://leolanese.github.io/Becoming-Functional/" target="_blank">Becoming Functional</a><br>
 <a href="https://leolanese.github.io/Functional-Programming-Keynotes/" target="_blank">Functional Programming Keynotes</a><br>